rattermeyer/ansible-role-git/README.md

 ## Slightly longer explanation

 If nothing else is specified, this role will install git, tig, meld, vim, gitk and bash_completion as additional packages.
+It also installs the [git bash prompt](https://github.com/magicmonty/bash-git-prompt).

 It then starts configuring git with an opinionated gitconfig file.